alphagov/government-service-design-manual/service-manual/design-and-content/accessibility.md

 Accessibility is more than checking the boxes of standards compliance.
 When writing content, consider what information would be useful to people with access needs.

-For instance, in a ‘find my nearest’ service, include content like: Is there disabled parking?
+For instance, in a ‘find my nearest’ service, consider user needs like: Is there disabled parking?
 How far is it from the entrance?
 What’s the terrain like?
 Uphill?
 Downhill?
-Do you have to cross any roads? etc.
+Will I have to cross any roads? etc.

 ##Further reading